Before we begin, I want to tell you to keep an open mind.

-Their spontaneous, immediate responsiveness has the look of a closely choreographed dance… their eyes meet, they get closer to each other and are comfortable with silences.
+Pay attention to people who have developed a rapport.
+Their spontaneous, immediate responsiveness has the look of a closely choreographed dance… their eyes meet, they get closer to each other, and they are comfortable with silences.

 At a local restaurant, there is a waitress called Laura.
 She has a way to match the mood and pace of her customers.

-And for the young mom with two kids, she waits them with some funny faces and jokes.
+And for the young mom with two kids waits for them with some funny faces and jokes.

 Of course, she gets more tips than others.

-This waitress embodies the principle that creating rapport with someone yields an interpersonal benefit.
+This waitress embodies the principle that creating rapport yields an interpersonal benefit.

 How to handle conflict

 Everyone will have to deal with conflict in their life.
 That’s just the way it is.
 So, what can you do about it?